Definition: doped glasses which can be used as laser gain media

 Optical Transitions for Pumping and Laser Amplification

 Rare-earth-doped laser crystals often exhibit sharply defined laser and pump transitions, which typically have a bandwidth of a few nanometers or less.
 In contrast, laser glasses typically have much broader transitions with bandwidths of the order of tens of nanometers.
 This difference arises from the fact that in many laser crystals the laser-active ions occupy only a specific site of the crystal lattice, so that all laser-active ions see the same surroundings, whereas glasses offer many different environments to these ions, so that strong inhomogeneous broadening may be expected.
-Nevertheless, inhomogeneous broadening is not always observed in glasses; for example, Nd3+-doped phosphate glasses often exhibit more or less homogeneous broadening, and their laser performance can be modeled quite accurately with rate equation modeling.
+Nevertheless, inhomogeneous broadening is not always observed in glasses; for example, Nd3+-doped phosphate glasses often exhibit approximately homogeneous broadening, and their laser performance can be modeled quite accurately with rate equation modeling.

 Due to the anisotropy, pump absorption and laser gain in glasses are generally not dependent on polarization or the direction of propagation.